 Since they do not require an additional structure to function, freestanding or detached decks are relatively cheaper compared to their attached counterparts.
 This is because attached decks rely on the structural integrity of your home for stability.
 For this reason, this may not be an ideal solution if your home is older.
 Your home contractor may suggest a freestanding deck for your home as it can be built to whichever specifications you prefer.

 Turn to the experts at Northside Construction Services!
 We provide top-quality remodeling and exterior renovations, including deck construction and home additions.
 Call us today at (404) 392-5858, or fill out our contact form to set an appointment.
-We proudly serve homeowners in Lawrenceville, Johns Creek and Cumming, GA.
+We proudly serve homeowners in Evans and Augusta, GA.